bsekisser/moxie-c-emulator/README.md

 C Emulator of the Moxie Processor core.
 Adapted from the gdb simulator sources.
-Tested with rom code from MoxieLite repo from toptensoftware.
+Tested with rom code from MoxieLite repo by toptensoftware.

  For details on the Moxie architecture and project, see the project wiki